Menstruating during Ramadan

-REPOST Haa’idh?
+Haa’idh?
 During Ramadan menstruating women have to adhere to specific rules.
 This is what you need to know. (…)

 Managing your menstruation can be quite a challenge when you’re living in Kenya, where wages are low and menstrual products are expensive.
-The Heels4Pads foundation has come up with a creative solution: trading shoes for sanitary pads. (…)
+The Heels4Pads foundation has come up with a creative solution: trading shoes for menstrual pads. (…)

 American writer Rachel Held Evans put them to the test.
 For an entire year, she took all of the Bible’s menstrual instructions for women as literally as possible and wrote a bestseller about the experience. (…)